 This medal, established in May, 1987, in memory of James J. McKay, 1942 by Mrs. Edith McKay, and their children and friends, is awarded to the student who, in the judgment of the members of the Classics department, writes the best essay on a Classical subject in a competition open to any undergraduate student of any discipline.

-The essay should embrace at least 2,500 words and not more than 4,000 words.
 There must be at least three contestants.
 If, in any given year, the Department should determine that none of the essays submitted for consideration are of sufficient quality, the medal will not be awarded in that year.

 The Stephen F. McNamee Ethics Award

 This award was founded by Dr. Ernest R. S. Witten, C’1938, M’1944, in 1977 to honor Rev. Stephen F. McNamee, S.J.
 The award is presented annually to the Georgetown College senior who has demonstrated outstanding scholastic achievement in the study of philosophical ethics.